gordonbchen/wiki_speedrunner/README.md

 * Uses requests to get html of wikipedia page
 * Scrapes html for wiki link using regex
 * Breadth-first search
-* Async multiprocessing for speed and non-blockign requests
+* Async multiprocessing for speed and non-blocking requests

 ## Usage
 * Create venv and install requirements.txt